 Eurosystem oversight of payment systems primarily distinguishes between systemically important payment systems (SIPS) and non-systemically important payment systems (non-SIPS).

 This distinction is based on criteria related to size, market share, cross-border activity and the provision of settlement services to other financial market infrastructures.

 The classification of euro area payment systems is reviewed annually.

-The ECB Regulation on oversight requirements for systemically important payment systems (SIPS Regulation) covers both large-value and retail payment systems of systemic importance, whether operated by Eurosystem national central banks or private entities.
+The ECB Regulation on oversight requirements for systemically important payment systems (SIPS Regulation), amended recently, covers both large-value and retail payment systems of systemic importance, whether operated by Eurosystem national central banks or private entities.

 It aims to ensure the efficient management of legal, credit, liquidity, operational, general business, custody, investment and other risks, as well as sound governance arrangements, objective and open access, and the efficiency and effectiveness of SIPS.